 Presidential candidates make their way to the famed Soap Box at the Iowa State Fair in Des Moines because Iowans host the first in the nation caucus for the 2020 election.
 Spanning 445 acres,11 days with a million attendees, the fairgrounds are home to all sorts of rides, games, animals, and this year even a wind turbine blade.

 The first Iowa State Fair was held in Fairfield.
-Moving around the state beautiful the fair finally settled into a permanent home in 1878.
-The candidates appear on the Soap Box 50 square feet stage, hosted by the Des Moines Register newspaper.
+After years of moving around the state, the fair finally settled into a permanent home in 1878.
+The candidates appear on the 50-square-foot Soap Box stage, hosted by the Des Moines Register newspaper.
 Each candidate gets an allotted amount of time to speak and answer questions to convince the fairgoers to vote for them.
 We arrived very early to set up our camera to capture the candidates and try to get interviews.
-I learned there is much waiting time when working on a news show.
-We shot video of Montana Governor Bullock, Marianne WVice President Joe Biden, and former congressman John Delaney.
+I learned there is lots of waiting when working in news production.
+We shot video of Montana Governor Bullock, Vice President Joe Biden, and former congressman John Delaney.

 Before we left, we walked down the main street to see a 150-foot wind turbine blade.
 Greta proceeded to interview the wind association representative and I continued to shoot video while the local TV station cameraman put a microphone on Greta and the guest.